 Bondi To Bronte

 Bondi to Bronte is about as Sydney as you can get.
 Whether you’re there to get fit or pretend to be fit, you can expect a long cliffside coastal walk full of beautiful people, spectacular views and some of the world's prettiest beaches (hot tip: Tamarama at sunrise is a sure-fire beauty).
 Start at Bondi then trek your way down to Bronte, stopping at every beach for a dip along the way.
 If you’re feeling extra energetic, walk all the way to Coogee and reward yourself with a seafood feast at Coogee Pavilion or a well-deserved wine or two at Coogee Wine Room.

 Hermitage Foreshore Track

-The family-friendly Hermitage Foreshore walk may be simple, but it’s also simply spectacular when it comes to the prettiest coastal walks, this one truly takes the cake.
+The family-friendly Hermitage Foreshore walk may be simple, but it’s also simply spectacular, and when it comes to the city's prettiest coastal walks, this one truly takes the cake.
 With the Hermitage Foreshore Track, you can either start at Bayview Hill Road or Nielsen Park (if you’re feeling really nostalgic, nab some Bubble O’Bills at The Nielsen) then stop to snap some shots of the Harbour Bridge, Strickland House and Shark Island along the way.